lefeverde/Mr_Demuxy/README.md

 Installation:
 -------------

+   ## Recommended Method:
         pip install Mr_Demuxy

+   ## Alternative method:
-    and unarchive the folder.
+    Download and unarchive the folder.
 To unarchive the folder, try clicking on it.
 If that doesn’t work, open terminal and change directory to

         $ tar -xvzf Mr_Demuxy-x.y.z-dist.tar.gz